kengibson1111/tour-of-go/README.md

 ## Lessons

-* arrays - simple example creating an array on the stack. arrays have a hard limit - you specify the length and the array is only that length.
-And the length is embedded in the type, so [4]int and [5]int are actually different types.
-Arrays are values, not pointers.
-Thoughts on the golang string implementation: just an assumption, but it looks like a string is a pointer to a byte array.
-Memory for the byte array is not initialized until the string is initialized with a value.
-Then when a string is initialized (like in the sample code), byte array memory is allocated and set.
-So the sample code creates an array of 2 byte array pointers on the stack.
-Then golang allocates memory for the byte arrays on the stack or heap depending on the underlying implementation.
-This seems like a small point, but when you assign and reassign string (byte array pointer) values this could be expensive for the runtime. golang hides all of the string complexity in the language and runtime, but the complexity has to be addressed eventually.

 * slices - this shows how effective pointers are since a slice has a pointer to a backing array.
 Building on comments from the previous lesson, I believe the golang implementation of a string is a slice with a pointer to a byte array.
   The sample code creates an array of ints using literals.
 Then the slice to the int array is created.
 The slice